open-data/stack-release-notes/README.md

 release/2024.05.07.a
 release/2024.05.07.b

+OR (for pre release)

+pre/2024.05.07
 ```

 A GitHub workflow will run on tagging and generate the differences between all the related projects, compile the Sphinx project, and publish it to GitHub Pages.
+Pre releases will only display in GitHub Pages if it is the latest tag, otherwise they do not get displayed.
+Thus you can generate pre release notes with `pre/2024.05.07` and share those notes; when you actually publish the code, you can tag with `release/2024.05.07` which will replace the pre release display with the real release notes.

 ### Tagging from GitHub